ufs-community/ufs-srweather-app/docs/UsersGuide/source/WE2Etests.rst

 For convenience, the WE2E tests are currently grouped into the following categories:

 * ``grids_extrn_mdls_suites_community``
-   This category of tests ensures that the SRW App workflow running in **community mode** (i.e. with ``RUN_ENVIR`` set to ``"community"``) completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
+   This category of tests ensures that the SRW App workflow running in **community mode** (i.e., with ``RUN_ENVIR`` set to ``"community"``) completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
 Note that in community mode, all output from the App is placed under a single experiment directory.

 * ``grids_extrn_mdls_suites_nco``
-   This category of tests ensures that the workflow running in **NCO mode** (i.e. with ``RUN_ENVIR`` set to ``"nco"``) completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
-Note that in NCO mode, an operational run environment (i.e. variable names) is used along with a directory structure in which output is placed in multiple directories (see
+   This category of tests ensures that the workflow running in **NCO mode** (i.e., with ``RUN_ENVIR`` set to ``"nco"``) completes successfully for various combinations of predefined grids, physics suites, and external models for ICs and LBCs.
+Note that in NCO mode, an operational run environment (i.e., variable names) is used along with a directory structure in which output is placed in multiple directories (see
    Sections :numref:`%s <UserSpecificConfig>` and :numref:`%s <NCOModeParms>`).

 * ``wflow_features``
    This category of tests ensures that the workflow with various features/capabilities activated completes successfully.
 To reduce computational cost, most tests in this category use coarser grids.